KsheerajP/Projects/AI-Scotland-Yard/README.md

 These results show that the game environment provides a realistic, strategic challenge for both AI and human players.
 The backend and AI integration demonstrate robust real-time decision-making and smooth failover handling during gameplay.

-## How It Works

-The system simulates the Scotland Yard board game by representing the London map as a **transport graph**, implemented in a robust C backend for efficient pathfinding (using BFS and Dijkstra algorithms)[8][4].
-This engine is accessed in Python via **pybind11 bindings**, providing high-performance core gameplay to both the FastAPI-powered multiplayer backend and large AI simulation scripts[4][16]. **Game state** is managed in real time using Redis; if Redis is unavailable, storage transparently falls back to persistent JSON files for reliability[2][13].
-All moves, player data, and analytics are also logged to SQLite and CSVs for research and replay[1][6][12].

-- **Detective agents** use **Monte Carlo Tree Search (MCTS)** over short lookahead horizons to chase Mr. X, prioritizing shortest-path moves and optimizing for speed and surround[7].
-- **Mr. X's strategy** is controlled by a **Q-learning reinforcement learning agent**, which dynamically adapts to avoid capture, taking into account factors such as visibility rounds, ticket and inventory strategy, and proximity to detectives[9][15][10].
-- The **backend** exposes real-time gameplay and turn management using WebSockets, automatic AI takeover on player disconnection or inactivity, and live exports detailed analytics per game for benchmarking and research[16].
-- A **command-line/script interface** is included for running large-scale, reproducible AI simulations, supporting automated RL training, gameplay benchmarking, and meta-analysis[15].

----